 As a rule, it is the location that determines the selection for the method used.
 Traditional tools get used most in larger cities where access is difficult.
 Yet, pure water using waterfed poles is a popular choice in rural areas.

-Window Cleaning Health and Safety Guidelines in the United Kingdom
+Window Cleaning Safety Guidelines in the United Kingdom